nowzoo/ngx-strap/README.md

 # AngularLibraryStarter

-This is a Angular Library starter built with [Angular CLI](https://github.com/angular/angular-cli) with some useful changes meant to make it easier to develop both a library and a GitHub hosted demo site simultaneously.
+This is a Angular Library starter built with [Angular CLI](https://github.com/angular/angular-cli) with some useful changes meant to make it easier to develop both a library and a GitHub-hosted demo site simultaneously.

 - The default app in `src/app` is the demo site.
 It is built to `docs` - making it easy to publish on Github.